Cherreads

 "Oh, it's you," she deadpanned, not even glancing his way.
 "And for the thousandth time, no, Obsidian, I didn't."

-"Aww, come on, baby cakes," he said, his grin widening.
+"Aww, come on, baby," his grin widened.

 Absynthe and Obsidian exchanged a glance before nodding.